Get the legal help you need!

 • Making a final distribution of assets to heirs

-If you are faced with the task of administering a loved one’s estate, we can help.
-Our attorneys can gently guide you through the process and ensure that the estate is handled efficiently and according to North Carolina law.
+If you are tasked with administering a loved one’s estate, we can help.
+Our estate attorneys in North and South Carolina can gently guide you through the process and ensure that the estate is handled efficiently and according to North and South Carolina laws.
 Let us do the work for you so that you can focus on your family during this difficult time.
-Contact Us today to set up an appointment.
+Contact us today to set up an appointment.

 Estate Planning